ARM-software/Arm-2D/README.md

   - No limitation on PFB size and shape (it could be a line or a rectangular with any size)
   - Supports the **Dirty Regions** when performing the low level refreshing
   - Supports swapping high and low bytes for RGB16 pixels
-  - Has built-in frame buffer pool and supports 3-FB scheme
-  - Introduce a **Scene Players** with various scene switching modes (Fade-In-Fade-Out, Slide, Erase etc.)
+  - Introduce a **Scene Player** with various scene switching modes (Fade-In-Fade-Out, Slide, Erase etc.)
+  - Support Various Buffer Modes with a built-in framebuffer pool.
+    - Single Buffer/Double-Buffers/Three-Buffers
+    - Direct Mode
 - **Transform** (i.e. rotation and scaling)
   - Supports Colour-keying by default
   - Supports an optional **Opacity** ratio